-- (a) The objects for which the Corporation is established are to alleviate poverty, distress, suffering and disadvantage of Aboriginal people living within the Region including by: - (i) directly assisting the Ballardong People to: - (A) maintain, protect, promote and support their culture, customs, heritage, identity, lore, and language including through living Elders knowledge, published historical research and oral histories: and - (B) manage and use the land and waters within the Region to which they have a Traditional Connection; and
+- (a) The objects for which the Corporation is established are to alleviate poverty, distress, suffering and disadvantage of Aboriginal people living within the Region including by: - (i) directly assisting the South West Boojarah People to: - a) maintain, protect, promote and support their culture, customs, heritage, language, art, traditions; and - b) manage and use the land and waters within the Region to which they have a Traditional Connection; and - directly assisting and supporting the South West Boojarah People to manage their native title benefits arising under the Regional ILUA including to: - a) exercise the rights and comply with the obligations of a Regional Corporation under the Regional ILUA and the Noongar Boodja Trust Deed; and - b) exercise the rights and comply with the obligations of the South West Boojarah People under the Regional ILUA, if the South West Boojarah People assign their contractual rights and obligations under the Regional ILUA to the Corporation; - (iii) undertaking any other things or activities which are incidental or ancillary to the attainment of the above objects; and - (iv) only acting in a manner that is for charitable purposes.

-- (ii) directly assisting and supporting the Ballardong People to manage their native title benefits arising under the Regional ILUA including to: - (A) exercise the rights and comply with the obligations of a Regional Corporation under the Regional ILUA and the Noongar Boodja Trust Deed; and - (B) exercise the rights and comply with the obligations of the Ballardong People under the Regional ILUA, if the Ballardong People assign their contractual rights and obligations under the Regional ILUA to the Corporation; - (iii) undertaking any other things or activities which are incidental or ancillary to the attainment of the above objects; and - (iv) only acting in a manner that is for charitable purposes. - (b) In pursuing its Objects, the Corporation: - (i) must conduct itself in accordance with the Corporation's Cultural Advice Policy; - (ii) may work with the broader population of Noongar People across all Noongar Lands to achieve and advance the aspirations of the Noongar Settlement; - (iii) may benefit members of the Noongar People other than the Ballardong People provided such benefits are incidental to and consistent with the Corporations Objects; and - (iv) must not pay or apply any of its fund or property in dividends, bonus or otherwise to any Member, except for the payment in good faith of reasonable and proper remuneration to any, Member, Officer, servant, agent, consultant, contractor, or employees of the Corporation. - (c) The Regional Corporation must do such other things as are incidental or conducive to the delivery of the Regional Corporation Core Functions outlined in Schedule 3 of the Noongar Boodja Trust Deed.
+- (b) In pursuing its Objects, the Corporation: - (i) must conduct itself in accordance with the Corporation's Cultural Advice Policy; - (ii) may work with the broader population of Noongar People across all Noongar Lands to achieve and advance the aspirations of the Noongar Settlement; - (iii) may benefit members of the Noongar People other than the South West Boojarah People provided such benefits are incidental to and consistent with the Objects; - (iv) must not pay or apply any of its fund or property in dividends, bonus or otherwise to any Member, except for the payment in good faith of reasonable and proper remuneration to any, Member, Officer, servant, agent, consultant, contractor, or employees of the Corporation; - must only resolve Corporate Cultural Decisions affecting the Busselton Area after receiving advice from Busselton Noongars who are the only people to give advice and to make recommendations to the Regional Corporation in relation to Corporate Cultural Decisions affecting the Busselton Area; and - (vi) must operate with good governance, respect, transparency, and accountability in decision making processes. - (c) The Regional Corporation must do such other things as are incidental or conducive to the delivery of the Regional Corporation Core Functions outlined in Schedule 3 of the Noongar Boodja Trust Deed.